June 13, 2021

-It would also be wrong to simply ignore a transnational art form based on that weirdness of a certain segment of its proponents.
-With that in mind, I've been trying to fill in some of the gaps of "must see" anime films and shows and slowly move toward a better understanding of its appeal.
-I've also been reading scholarship about anime, its history, and how it deviates from animation in the United States.
-It's frequently observed that tensions between tradition and modernity are often central to anime.
-In my recent viewing, I've noticed those tensions in works like "Attack on Titan," My Neighbor Totoro, and much of the Studio Ghibli's oeuvre more generally.
+It would also be wrong to simply ignore a transnational art form based on the weirdness of a certain segment of its proponents.
+With that in mind, I’ve been trying to fill in some of the gaps in “must-see” anime films and shows and slowly move toward a better understanding of their appeal.
+I’ve also been reading scholarship about anime, its history, and how it deviates from animation in the United States.
+It’s frequently observed that tensions between tradition and modernity are often central to anime.
+In my recent viewing, I’ve noticed those tensions in works like “Attack on Titan,” My Neighbor Totoro, and much of Studio Ghibli’s oeuvre more generally.

-Miyazaki's Studio Ghibli films also highlight tensions between traditions and modernity, but in a far different fashion.
-From a genre-perspective, "Attack on Titan" highlights the tension through the perspective of the war film and body-horror, whereas Miyazaki typically does so through the lens of fantasy.
-Still, Ghibli films nearly always assume a political stance, one example being the frequent use of "sentient landscapes" as a metaphor human's effects on and relationship with the earth (Napier 162).
+Miyazaki’s Studio Ghibli films also highlight tensions between tradition and modernity but in a far different fashion.
+From a genre perspective, “Attack on Titan” highlights the tension through the perspective of the war film and body horror, whereas Miyazaki typically does so through the lens of fantasy.
+Still, Ghibli’s films nearly always assume a political stance, one example being the frequent use of “sentient landscapes” as a metaphor for human effects on and relationship with the earth (Napier 162).

-In a book chapter by Susan J. Napier, she notes that the Japanese term satoyama is often at the heart of Studio Ghibli films: "literally the place where village meets mountain, but more generally the space in which human and nature interconnect" (Napier 66).
-Whereas Miyazaki often employs satoyama to show the need for ecologically sustainable life-patterns, it could be argued that "Attack on Titan" also narrates the line between human and nature, nature being where the titans largely exist and, metaphorically, where human-beings violent tendencies manifest.
-To a degree, satoyama seems to correspond to the frontier trope, discussed in a recent post on the western and the samurai film.
+In a book chapter by Susan J. Napier, she notes that the Japanese term satoyama is often at the heart of Studio Ghibli films: “literally the place where village meets mountain, but more generally the space in which human and nature interconnect” (Napier 66).
+Whereas Miyazaki often employs satoyama to show the need for ecologically sustainable life patterns, it could be argued that “Attack on Titan” also narrates the line between humans and nature, nature being where the titans largely exist and, metaphorically, where human beings violent tendencies manifest.
+To a degree, satoyama seems to correspond to the frontier trope, discussed in a recent post on the Western and the samurai film.